vivek369-ui/Selenium/README.md

                       extends                implements                   extends                 extends

      SearchContext(I)--------->WebDriver(I) -----------> RemoteWebDriver(c)----->ChromiumDriver(c)----------> ChromeDriver,Fiexfor Driver etc..
+     - WebDriver Contain 5 Interfaces
      -whatever we see on web page in called web element -selenium have a methods using that we interact with web elements -Locater methods : its used to find location of perticular (web element)   element(tag) (locate the element on web page) -- its used to specifiey single wen element